alcoras/microFrontends/ReadmeYuk.md

-generate a ssh-key using ssh-keygen powershell command put public key into a git account copy public key to standart location (c/users/common/.ssh/id_rsa) (VS code search here)
+generate a ssh-key using ssh-keygen powershell command put public key into a git account copy public key to standart location (c/users/common/.ssh/id_rsa) (VS code search here) use in VS code git pull and git push commands to work with repository